Social Innovation

 Lecture content:

-The Master's final examination before a committee is an oral examination on the subject areas of the Master thesis as well as on its connection to relevant subjects of the curriculum.
+The final master's exam takes place before a board and consists of a discussion on the subject matter of the master's thesis and its links to relevant subjects in the curriculum.

 Superior module: